IEU-GCF/.github/profile/README.md

 # Independent Evaluation Unit – Green Climate Fund DataLab

 Welcome to the **IEU DataLab**!
 We are the analytics and data science team within the Independent Evaluation Unit of the Green Climate Fund, dedicated to collecting and analyzing evidence that drives rigorous, policy-relevant evaluations of GCF's climate finance portfolio.

+> “Simple can be harder than complex.
+You have to work hard to get your thinking clean to make it simple.”
+> — Steve Jobs

 ---

 ## 🎯 Our Mission & Accomplishments